 - Real-time updates: keeps translated pages synced up with your original content

-The platform supports UTF-8 encoding right out of the box, so it can handle special characters and non-Latin scripts without a lot of annoying setup.
-You can pick machine translation if you want speed, or professional human translation if you need more accuracy, kind of depending on your content type and your budget limits.
+The platform supports UTF-8 encoding out of the box, so it handles special characters and non-Latin scripts without extra setup.
+You can choose machine translation for speed or bring in professional translators when accuracy matters more.

 2. WPML - WordPress Plugin for Multilingual SEO

-The plugin gives you pretty solid control over your multilingual content strategy.
-You can translate posts, pages, custom types, taxonomy, menus, and theme texts too.
-WPML also automatically manages hreflang tags, so search engines understand which language version of your site to show to users in different regions.
+The plugin gives you strong control over multilingual publishing.
+You can translate posts, pages, custom post types, taxonomies, menus, and theme text, while WPML also helps manage hreflang tags so search engines understand which language version to serve.

 Key features of the WPML plugin include: